Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Concluding remarks

 \section{Concluding remarks}

-This research determines the root mean square diffusion velocity modulus of a Brownian particle in an external field with internal propulsion starting from rest.
-A set of independent Ornstein-Uhlenbeck models propels the mechanism.
-The diffusion in the thermal bath is given by a reformulation of a modified generalized Langevin equation derived in Ref. \cite{PJPRE5} for passive Brownian particles by using the Ornstein-Uhlenbeck velocities as initial conditions for the dynamics.
-It is found that the velocity modulus depends uniquely on the model parameters, without requiring any additional assumptions.
+This research determines the root-mean-square diffusive velocity magnitude of a Brownian particle in an external field, originating from rest with internal propulsion.
+The propulsion mechanism is modeled by a set of independent OUP.
+Diffusion within the thermal bath is described by a reformulation of the modified generalized Langevin equation derived in Ref. \cite{PJPRE5} for passive Brownian particles, utilizing the OUP velocities as initial conditions for the dynamics.
+Notably, the velocity magnitude depends solely on the model parameters without requiring additional ad hoc assumptions.

-The system for the sphere and disk exhibits spontaneous fluctuations in the diffusive velocity due to a fluctuating acceleration generated by the inner mechanism described by the Ornstein-Uhlenbeck processes.
-However, these momentary velocity fluctuations fade out at large times as expected from the previous author's result for passive Brownian motion \cite{PJPRE6}.
-Those changes are due to an inverse change in the direction of the propulsion speed.
-Therefore, the proposed model differs from standard active matter descriptions where terminal velocity is often assumed to be constant.
+Both the spherical and disk systems exhibit spontaneous fluctuations in diffusive velocity due to the fluctuating acceleration generated by the internal OUP mechanism.
+However, these transient velocity fluctuations decay at long times, consistent with previous results for passive Brownian motion \cite{PJPRE6}.
+Such fluctuations arise from stochastic changes in the direction of the propulsion velocity.
+Consequently, the proposed model differs from standard active matter descriptions where terminal velocity is often assumed to be constant.

-As a complement to this work, the analytical derivation of the propelled velocity module for a sphere.
-This result, which to our knowledge has not been previously reported in the literature, correctly reduces to that known for a disk.
-Simulation of these equations predicts discrepancies in the average module of the sphere compared to that of the disk at the beginning.
-However, they tend to saturate with increasing time, just as occurs in the latter.
+As a complement to this work, we provided the analytical derivation of the propulsion velocity magnitude for a sphere.
+This result, which to our knowledge has not been previously reported in the literature, correctly reduces to the established case for a disk.
+Simulations based on these equations predict discrepancies in the average velocity magnitude between the sphere and the disk at early stages; however, both systems exhibit saturation as time increases.

-In summary, the key points are, on one hand, the use of a generalized Langevin equation, which explicitly includes the interaction of the bath particles with the external field.
-This approach replicates molecular dynamics simulation results with an acceptable degree of accuracy.
-On the other hand, it is based on considering the Ornstein-Uhlenbeck process to describe the initial self-velocity.
-The proposed model could be improved by using other stochastic models for propulsion.
+In summary, the key contributions of this study are twofold.
+First, the use of a generalized Langevin equation that explicitly accounts for the interaction of bath particles with the external field—an approach that replicates molecular dynamics simulations with high accuracy.
+Second, the integration of the Ornstein-Uhlenbeck process to describe the initial self-velocity.
+This framework could be further refined by employing alternative stochastic models for propulsion.
 Ultimately, this model serves as a foundation for describing nanomotors and other micro-swimmers that do not instantly reach terminal velocity but instead accelerate through an internal mechanism.